jlnbuiles/file-structure/README.md

   * It organizes your project outside of Xcode
   * Makes repository more manageable (allows you to visualize project way easier in your repo)
   * Allows you to do cool things like commit in a specific directory
+* It seems like Xcode **FINALLY** (tested with v.9.1) creates folders in your file system for you if you created a group inside Xcode's file navigator (via right click)
+* There are tools like Venmo's [Synx](https://github.com/venmo/synx) that help you organize your existing project into folders if you haven't already.
+Be sure to check it out!